 When should I expect my W2 tax form?

-Note that you are still required to file taxes by April 15, 2015 even if you have not received all W2s and/or 1099 forms from all employers that you’ve worked for in 2014.
+Note that you are still required to file taxes by April 18, 2017 even if you have not received all W2s and/or 1099 forms from all employers that you’ve worked for in 2016.

-Can you file taxes without a W2?
+Can you really file taxes without a W2?

 If you are unable to retrieve a copy of your W2 by the tax deadline, you’ll need to file a Form 4852 as part of your tax return.
-If you use TurboTax or H&R Block to prepare your taxes, this form will be substituted automatically.
+If you use H&R Block to prepare your taxes, this form will be substituted automatically.
 You will still need all details of your employment including the employer’s name and address, wages, and taxes withheld.